 There are many traditional variations of Tie-dye around the world, including Shibori and Ikat.
 Here at Dharma, we consider modern tie-dye to be an American art form!
-Each type is unique, but basically Tie-dye is a way of creating patterns of color by folding, tying, stitching, crumpling or otherwise preparing the fabric to inhibit the flow of the dye into the folds of the fabric.
+Each type is unique, but basically, Tie-dye is a way of creating patterns of color by folding, tying, stitching, crumpling or otherwise preparing the fabric to inhibit the flow of the dye into the folds of the fabric.
 The pattern of the folds and where the colors are squirted determines the final design.
-With experience, the end result can be predicted and controlled to some extent, but surprise is part of what makes tie-dye an exciting and interesting art form that even a first timer can have great results with.
+With experience, the end result can be predicted and controlled to some extent, but the surprise is part of what makes tie-dye an exciting and interesting art form that even a first timer can have great results with.
 A fun & easy craft for children, camps and groups.
 The instructions that follow are for intended for use with Dharma Fiber Reactive dyes.

 step 1: fold and tie your garment